 Not so many years ago monograms were mostly seen on stationary and on bath, dining, and bed linens.
 All of which are a lovely way to use your mark.

 And in recent years, you will see everything from phone cases to coolers sporting the owner's initials.
-With a little help from our friends Renee and Amy at Julep Belle Designs in Chesterfield, Virginia, you can even add your monogram to a sweet, lady-like clutch.
-(And it would be a perfect gift, right?)
+You can even add your monogram to a sweet, linen train case... now available at Southern Girl Soapery!
+(Just in time to pre-order for Mother's Day, y'all!)

 Again, it's up to you.
 Do you want to reserve your monogram for items that are destined to be heirlooms, or does it make you happy to see it on everything you own?